RDAProvIG/WGplanning/CaseContent/ValueProposition.md

 We propose a working group on *provenance patterns*.

-- The patterns should relate to core RDA interests, perhaps data/data and data/people relationships.
+- The patterns should relate to core RDA interests, specifically data/data and data/people relationships.
 - Provenance vocabularies offer a level of generality/specificity that address what we perceive to be implementation gaps.